 recollections of black pete

 Every year in November the people in the Netherlands get ready for one of their most important traditional holidays called ‘Sinterklaas’, on the 5th of December.
-In contrast to Saint Nicholas celebrations in Germany and other European countries, the saint is accompanied by the mythic figure 'Zwarte Piet' (Black Pete), his silly, clownish dark-skinned assistant.
+In contrast to Saint Nicholas celebrations in Germany and other European countries, the saint is accompanied by the mythic figure ‘Zwarte Piet’ (Black Pete), his silly, clownish assistant.
 In the three weeks preceding Sinterklaas, thousands of Dutch dress up and play Black Pete, with blackened faces, ruby red lips and a wig of frizzy black hair.
 He is omnipresent in the public sphere: in shops, on the streets, in schools and on television.

-The Netherlands still has underexposed and unresolved pages of a colonial history with oppression and major slave trading.
+Meanwhile the Netherlands still has underexposed and unresolved pages of a colonial history with oppression and major slave trading.

 Many Dutch citizens have roots in the former colonies.
 The colonial past is vivid to them.

 It’s obvious that the figure of Black Pete will change,